 On the other hand, by Theorem \ref{th:rifatto}, the image of $\mathcal{F}_J$ in $\ZZ[\CC]/\mathfrak{I'}\otimes_\ZZ \ZZ[\xx]$ is a $J$-marked basis.
 Therefore the map $\ZZ[\CC]\rightarrow \ZZ[\CC]/\mathfrak{I'}$ factors through $\ZZ[\CC]/ \mathfrak{I}_J$. \end{proof}

-We can obtain a set of generators for $\mathfrak{I}_J$ computing a set of generators for the $\ZZ$-module $\cN (J,\mathcal{F}_J)_s$ for each $s\leq m+1$, through a Gaussian-like reduction.
-This is the method applied for instance in \cite{CioffiRoggero}.
+We can obtain a set of generators of $\mathfrak{I}_J$ by computing a set of generators of the $\ZZ$-module $\cN (J,\mathcal{F}_J)_s$ for each $s\leq m+1$ through a Gaussian reduction.
+This is the method applied, for instance, in \cite{CioffiRoggero}.

-A more efficient method is the one developed in \cite{BCLR}, that in similar to the Buchberger algorithm for Gr\"obner bases.
-We will know describe this method and then prove that it gives in fact a set of generators for $\mathfrak{I}_J$, as claimed in \cite{BCLR}.
+A more efficient method is the one developed in \cite{BCLR}, which is similar to the Buchberger algorithm for Gr\"obner bases.
+We will know describe this method and then prove that it gives in fact a set of generators of $\mathfrak{I}_J$, as claimed in \cite{BCLR}.